strimzi/proposals/048-avoid-broker-restarts-when-in-recovery.md

 # Avoid broker restart when in log recovery state
+> Note: This proposal has been updated since the time it was merged.

 This proposal describes a solution for KafkaRoller's shortcoming with brokers in log recovery.

 ## Current situation

-The current logic in KafkaRoller from high level:
+The following list outlines the high-level logic currently implemented in `KafkaRoller` for rolling pods:
 - Take a list of Kafka pods and reorder them based on the readiness.
 - If the pod is the controller, roll it last.
-- If pod is not ready before rolling, wait for it to become ready until the operational timeout reaches.
+- If pod is not ready before rolling, wait for it to become ready until the operation timeout reaches.
 - If pod is in a stuck state e.g CrashLoopBackOff, force restart the pod.
 - If pod is unschedulable, fail the reconcilation.
 - If the AdminClient connection to pod failed, force restart the pod.
 - Check if rolling the pod would have an impact on the availability such as causing under replicated partitions.
 - If rolling the pod does affect the availibility, then restart the pod and wait for pod readiness.
-- If pod does not became ready within the operational timeout (300000ms by default) after restarting, then retry until the maximum attempt is reached.
+- If pod does not became ready within the operation timeout (300000ms by default) after restarting, then retry until the maximum attempt is reached.

 The current flow of KafkaRoller
 ![The current flow of KafkaRoller](images/048-kafka-roller-current-flow.png)

 A Kafka broker can take a long time to become ready while performing log recovery.
-While broker is in log recovery, AdminClient connection cannot be made to the broker.
+While the broker is in log recovery, AdminClient connection cannot be made to the broker.
 In this case, KafkaRoller force restarts the broker and this can continue indefinitely, because of the log recovery on the broker startup again.
 KafkaRoller currently does not have a way to know what state a broker is in before making a decision to force restart it.

 KafkaAgent currently collects the `kafka.server:type=KafkaServer,name=BrokerState` metric and creates a `kafka-ready` file on disk if the broker state value is greater than `3`(`RUNNING`) and not `127` (`UNKNOWN`).
 The Kafka readiness check passes if it finds the file on disk.